The Next Chapter: A Study of Large Language Models in Storytelling: Related Work

 \section{Related Work}

 \paragraph{Story Generation}

-\citet{see-etal-2019-massively} find that although GPT2 can generate fluent sentences, more attentions are needed to incorporate commonsense and higher-level story planning.
-Most works then generally use pre-trained models such as GPT2 and BART as the backbone and incorporate higher level features to aid the generation process, and get the SOTA results.
-Specifically, \citet{rashkin-etal-2020-plotmachines, goldfarb-tarrant-etal-2020-content, tan-etal-2021-progressive} construct a storyline to guide the generation process. \citet{guan-etal-2021-long, yu-etal-2021-sentence} incorporate inter-sentence relationships such as coherence and discourse relationships into the generation process. \citet{guan-etal-2020-knowledge, DBLP:journals/corr/abs-2105-01311} explore using external knowledge such as commonsense for story generation. \citet{xu-etal-2020-megatron, DBLP:conf/aaai/AmmanabroluCBR21} combine storyline planning and commonsense reasoning.
+\citet{see-etal-2019-massively} find that fine-tuned GPT-2 can already generate stories with fluent sentences, but more attentions are needed to incorporate commonsense and higher-level story planning.
+Most works then use PLMs such as GPT-2 or BART as the backbone and incorporate higher level features to aid the generation process.
+Specifically, \citet{rashkin-etal-2020-plotmachines, goldfarb-tarrant-etal-2020-content, tan-etal-2021-progressive} construct a storyline to guide the generation process. \citet{guan-etal-2021-long, yu-etal-2021-sentence, xie-etal-2021-exploring} incorporate inter-sentence relationships such as coherence and discourse relationships into the generation process. \citet{guan-etal-2020-knowledge, DBLP:journals/corr/abs-2105-01311} explore using external knowledge such as commonsense for story generation. \citet{xu-etal-2020-megatron, DBLP:conf/aaai/AmmanabroluCBR21} combine storyline planning and commonsense reasoning.

-We find that although there are studies which explore the use of GPT3 for story generation.
-For example, \citet{clark-etal-2021-thats} conducts a Turing test between GPT3-generated and human-written stories and \citet{lucy-bamman-2021-gender} probe for gender and representation bias in GPT3-generated stories.
-However, they do not provide a systematic evaluation that assess GPT3 against the SOTA story generation models.
+There are also studies which explore the use of GPT-3 for story generation.
+For example, \citet{clark-etal-2021-thats} conducts a Turing test between GPT-3 generated and human-written stories and \citet{lucy-bamman-2021-gender} probe for gender and representation bias in GPT-3 generated stories.
+These studies, however, do not provide a systematic evaluation that assesses GPT-3 against the SOTA story generation models.